jleahred/jle_cpp_tk/src/core/core.md

  \section timers

- It is part or reactive programming.
+ It is part or message driven programming.

  Only one line is necessary to configure a timer, check the example.